 And we should point out, even if you don't need to go, do visit the toilets.
 Marble tiled walls, black granite sink areas and teak doors - no public toilet fear here.
 These are much nicer than our bathroom at home!

 There's even a photography exhibitionIf you've got a long wait for your flight, duty free and other bars and restaurants are through passport control (note: we didn't check the prices here) or you can just mill around the entrance area.
 While we were there, there was a Safranbolu photography exhibition on display and, as you can see from our photos, at least for now, this airport is not overcrowded.
 You really can chill out while you wait.

 The Science Bit - Why Sabiha Gökçen Airport Is Truly Unique

 There are no doubt hundreds of new airports around the world that can show off such pleasing architectural design, thoughtful layout and facilities - but Sabiha Gökçen stands out above those airports for another reason.

 Designed by Turkish engineering company, Arup, this hangar makes Sabiha Gökçen the world's largest earthquake-proof airport and places it in the Top 7 largest earthquake-proof buildings in the world.
 The terminal sits atop rubber and steel ball-bearings which allow the structure to move back and forth, side to side, in an earthquake measuring up to 8 on the Richter Scale.
 In the (sadly) inevitable event that Istanbul will suffer more earthquakes, Sabiha Gökçen Airport should withstand the quakes and therefore, become a crucial hub for the delivery of emergency supplies.

-Get Rates For Rooms In Istanbul On Turkey's For Life
+Get Cheap Rates For Flights To Istanbul Through Turkey's For Life